petlib/Daily-pf-log-report-via-periodic/README.md

 # Daily-pf-log-report-via-periodic
 Get latest pf log records in your periodic security e-mail.

-Drop file "591.pf-log-report" in /usr/local/etc/periodic/security
+Drop script "591.pf-log-report" in /usr/local/etc/periodic/security

 Disable this report with this line in /etc/periodic.conf.local: security_pf_log_report_enable="NO"